How to Make Gorgeous Chocolate Shavings

 As you know, it often helps to SEE someone doing the things we want to learn, right?

-That’s why I’ve created a Chocolate Curls Video Tutorial to SHOW you how to create these gorgeous chocolate curls 🙂 And it’s only $15!
+That’s why I’ve created a Chocolate Shavings Video Tutorial to SHOW you how to create them 🙂 And it’s only $15!

 There’s also another video tutorial for White Chocolate Curls which is also $15.